 2019 will be a critical year in the development of the government’s post-Brexit agro-environment strategy and, as part of this, the concept of ‘Public Funds for Public Goods’.
 But where does soil sit within this framework?
 Healthy soil is the farmer’s most important asset: vital for productivity and profit.
 It also mitigates against water and air pollution, enhances biodiversity, enhances flood prevention – and of course sequesters carbon, helping achieve the country’s climate change targets.

 Attaching an economic value to this broad suite of environmental services is therefore a significant and timely challenge, and raises interesting questions: How can the private and public benefits of improved soil management be separated?
 What economic levers should be used to incentivise behaviour change?
 And finally, where does ultimate responsibility lie for achieving sustainable soils - what role for the farmer, the regulator and the government - and also the supply chain, agrochemical industry and even the investor community?

-In our forthcoming event exploring the Economics of Soil, speakers from a range of soil-related fields and specialities will discuss these questions and others at a debate hosted by Rebecca Pow MP and the Sustainable Soils Alliance in London.
-A recurring message throughout 2018 centred on the importance of demonstrating the economic dimension of soil to businesses, MPs and in particular the Treasury, as plans for post-Brexit land management are put into place.
-This event will promote the economic argument for the protection and restoration of our soils and the clear demonstration that healthy soils deliver both public and private benefits.
+In our March 2019 event exploring the Economics of Soil, speakers from a range of soil-related fields and specialities discussed these questions and others at a debate hosted by Rebecca Pow MP at Portcullis House, London.
+A recurring message throughout 2018 centred on the importance of demonstrating the economic dimension of soil to businesses, MPs and in particular the Treasury, as plans for post-Brexit land management are being put into place.
+Our event promoted the economic argument for the protection and restoration of our soils and the clear demonstration that healthy soils deliver both public and private benefits.